muratk5n/thirdwave/en/README.md

 ---

-"Oxford quantum physicist Nikita Gourianov tore into the quantum computing industry this week, comparing the "fanfare" around the tech to a financial bubble..
+"Oxford quantum physicist Nikita Gourianov tore into the quantum computing industry this week, comparing the 'fanfare' around the tech to a financial bubble..
 Despite billions of dollars being poured into quantum computing, Gourianov argues, the industry has yet to develop a single product that's actually capable of solving practical